- The first new mechanisms of action (MOA) in a generation to treat patients with glaucoma1 2

 - Each product has multiple mechanisms of action, including the novel targeting of the diseased tissue, or main drain in the eye – the source of elevated IOP; potential for disease modification

-- Blockbuster revenue potential in a current $4.7 billion market in the U.S., Europe and Japan, which is expected to grow to more than $8 billion by 2023
+- Blockbuster revenue potential in an approximately $5 billion market in the U.S., Europe and Japan, which is expected to grow to more than $8 billion by 2023

 - All products fully owned by Aerie with patents through at least 2030

 - A fixed-dose combination product currently in Phase 3 registration trials

 - A combination of Rhopressa™ ophthalmic solution with latanoprost, the most prescribed medication currently approved to treat glaucoma.

 - All of the mechanisms of action of Rhopressa™ ophthalmic solution while also adding the targeting of the eye’s secondary drain.
 3